Platte River: History

 In 1804, Napoleon sold the area west of the Mississippi River to the US in the Louisiana Purchase; the US roughly doubled its area at a cost of about $15,000,000.
-In 1820 the U.S. Army ordered Major Stephen H. Long to explore and map the area around the Platte.
-Long reported the area as a great American desert, despite its native inhabitants and wildlife, due to a lack of easily cultivated land.
+In 1820, the U.S. Army ordered Major Stephen H. Long to explore and map the area around the Platte.
+Long described the area as a great American desert, despite its native inhabitants and wildlife, because of a lack of easily cultivated land.
 As a result of his and other reports, the US initially had little interest in settling the land on the plains.
 The next "good" land was believed to be in Oregon or California, especially the coastal areas, and those were the destinations of most emigrant traffic.
 The Mormons settled Utah, largely due to religious persecution in eastern areas.
 Various gold and silver strikes attracted further emigration to nearly all western states.

-The Native American trail west along the Platte, North Platte River and Sweetwater River was first written about after its discovery in 1811 by Wilson Price Hunt of the Astor Expedition.
+The Native American trail west along the Platte, North Platte River, and Sweetwater River was first written about after its discovery in 1811 by Wilson Price Hunt of the Astor Expedition.
 He was returning to the Missouri River posts from the newly established Fort Astoria on the Columbia River near the Pacific Ocean.
 Because few American trappers and settlers were then in the contested Oregon Territory, his trail discovery was little used and nearly forgotten.

-In 1823 Jedediah Smith and several trappers "rediscovered" the route.
-The trail along the Platte, North Platte and Sweetwater rivers became a major route of fur traders to their summer Rocky Mountain Rendezvous.
+In 1823, Jedediah Smith and several trappers "rediscovered" the route.
+The trail along the Platte, North Platte, and Sweetwater rivers became a major route of fur traders to their summer Rocky Mountain Rendezvous.
 In 1824 fur trappers and traders directing mule trains carrying trade goods and supplies for the mountain men were some of the first European-American parties to use the trail.
 On their return trip, the fur traders carried out furs destined for eastern markets.
-The fur trade route was used to about 1840.
+The fur trade route was used until about 1840.

 By about 1832, the fur traders had improved the trail along the Platte, North Platte, and Sweetwater rivers to a rough wagon trail from the Missouri River to the Green River in Wyoming, where most of the Rocky Mountain Rendezvous were held.
-In 1834 Benjamin Bonneville, a U.S. Army officer on leave, led an expedition to the west financed by John Jacob Astor.
-They took wagons along the Platte, North Platte and Sweetwater River trail to the Green River in present-day Wyoming.
-The notable author Washington Irving wrote an account of Bonneville's explorations in the west that made him well known in the US.
+In 1834, Benjamin Bonneville, a U.S. Army officer on leave, led an expedition to the west financed by John Jacob Astor.
+They took wagons along the Platte, North Platte, and Sweetwater River trail to the Green River in present-day Wyoming.
+The notable author Washington Irving wrote an account of Bonneville's explorations in the West that made him well known in the US.

 Western trails in Nebraska.
-The Mormon Trail is in blue; the Oregon and California trails and the Pony Express route are in red; an alternate Oregon/California route in dashed red; lesser-used trails in orange.
+The Mormon Trail is in blue; the Oregon and California trails and the Pony Express route are in red; an alternate Oregon/California route is in dashed red; lesser-used trails are in orange.
 The Platte River is between the Mormon and Oregon/California trails.
 Fort Kearny is the black dot.